solosodium/MakeyOneDayBuild/README.md

 * Identify and count repeated clicks

 ## Example
-Attach the MakeyGoInput.cs to any object in your scene and set up the parameters for MakeyGoInput.cs in inspector
+Attach the MakeyGoInput.cs to any object in your scene and set up the parameters for MakeyGoInput.cs in inspector.

 ![alt tag](http://4.bp.blogspot.com/-kqxSG2pqFwU/Vn1CQ705I0I/AAAAAAAAAUk/FI1mAKqBnnE/s1600/Screen%2BShot%2B2015-12-25%2Bat%2B9.17.13%2BPM.png)